lucywang000/clj-statecharts/docs/content/docs/parallel-states.md

 We can build arbitrary complex statecharts this way, but it's highly discouraged because it makes the statecharts harder and harder to reason about.

+## State Representation for Parallel Node

+- If the fsm root node is a parallel node, then the whole state is represented as a map, e.g. `{:r1 :r1-state :r2 :r2-state}`
+- In a typical hierarchical node, the current state is represented as `[:s1 :s1.1]`.
+However, if `:s1.1` is a parallel node and has two regions `:r1` and `:r2`, then it would be represented as `[:s1 {:s1.1 {:r1 :r1-state :r2 :r2-state}}]`.

 ## Advantages and Disadvantages of Parallel States